MattArnold/tuxtrax/README.md

 *008*: in the database of users, make a field for "User Type".
 Each user is either "staff" or "attendee".
 Manually confirm which specific OpenIDs are staff and add that status. - DONE

 *009*: Add a "followed up" button on each entry that the concom can see.
-When they follow up, they should go to this page and click that button.
+When they follow up, they should go to this page and click that button. -DONE (for ease of implementation the different states are just a drop down on the event form)

 *010*: When a concom clicks "followed up" on an event, it now shows up as yellow.
 Put a line at the top of the page saying "If an event is yellow, the programming team has contacted the presenter."